nicuparente/lab-31-34-budget-tracker/README.md

 #### Feature Tasks
 ##### category
-* in this app a category should contain at least the following propertys
+* in this app a category should contain at least the following properties
   * `id` a uuid
   * `timestamp` a date from when the category was created
   * `name` a string that is the name of the category
   * `budget` a number that is the total amount of $ in the category
-  * fell free to add more to your cattegorys if you want
+  * fell free to add more to your categories if you want

 ##### redux
 ###### reducer